GSA/gsa-icam-card-builder/README.md

   1. the original CBEFFs on ICAM test cards are expired and need to be updated.
 Facial image CBEFF headers indicated the wrong Image Data Type (1 versus 0).
   2. Since we need to place these new objects on a card, there was no way to populate a card.

-Currently, this project includes tools to handle all of the above.
+Currently, this project includes tools to handle all of the above *except the card data populator*.

 ## Getting Started